 Your gift to Easterseals makes a profound difference in the lives of people with disability.

-Donate by mail -- check contributions (made payable to Easterseals Midwest) may be sent to:
+Donate by mail: check contributions (made payable to Easterseals Midwest)

 We offer additional ways to give: